MartinBulla/RWLE_predation_timing/Data/READ_ME.txt

 - "RFID_2" for nests monitored during the predation event only by the RFID device with both marked parents

-remarks adds additional information, e.g. whether the nest was 'deserted after partial predation', or we found 'egg remains on the nest' after the predation.
+chicks_found indicates whether at least one chick assigned to the nest was ringed at any time after hatching ("yes") or not ("no") remarks adds additional information, e.g. whether the nest was 'deserted after partial predation', or we found 'egg remains on the nest' after the predation.

 temperatures.txt contains ground temperature measurements based on all ground temperature recordings (next to the nests) from the given hour in the whole study area.